 Things to think about

 What could happen to you if you have a seizure while either talking or listening during a conversation?
 What is the likelihood of this happening?
 Include any real examples of when this has happened, and how it affected you physically and mentally.
-For example, some people are anxious about having seizures in public if their seizures cause them to act in an unusual way (such as during complex focal seizures) and if they might be confused when people talk to them during a seizure.
+For example, some people are anxious about having seizures in public if their seizures cause them to act in an unusual way (such as during a focal impaired awareness seizure (previously called complex focal seizure) and if they might be confused when people talk to them during a seizure.

 Does anything else about your epilepsy (including your seizures, recovery from seizures, medication side effects, or impact of your condition) affect your ability to communicate?
 This could include: